 In some cases, you may be charged a commission or a flat fee for the purchase.
 Such a charge is called a load.
 There are so many funds available that don't charge a load, you should really try to do your own research and find the right no-load fund for your current investment need, whether it's increasing your exposure to Asian stocks or seeking high-dividend-paying companies.

 You should also keep in mind that your brokerage company might have a family of proprietary funds, or a network of funds with which it is somehow affiliated, that your personal broker might get an incentive to sell to you.
 You should carefully consider whether these proprietary offerings are the best options for you.

-You Can Buy Shares of a Mutual Fund Directly from a Mutual Fund Company
+Directly From a Mutual Fund Company

-A downside of buying mutual fund shares directly from the mutual fund company itself is that it can be more difficult to transfer your holdings later or diversify into additional securities, including buying shares of other mutual funds offered by other financial institutions.
+A downside of buying shares directly from the mutual fund company is that it can be more difficult to transfer your holdings later or diversify into additional securities, including shares of mutual funds offered by other financial institutions.

 Through a 401(k) or Other Retirement Plan at Work

 If you work at a company with more than a few dozen employees, you probably can sock away money in a 401(k) or similar retirement plan.
 In almost all cases, the main investment options will be mutual funds.

 A downside of a 401(k) is that you are likely to have only a limited menu of potential mutual fund investments, some of which may be subpar.
 Nevertheless, if your employer matches a percentage of the money you invest from your paycheck, a 401(k) is often a wise investment option to take advantage of.